phac-nml/mpox-nf/README.md

     ```
     sample                - Name of the sample
     num_reads_mapped      - Int number of reads mapped, pulled from BAM file using samtools flagstats.
 Remember reads are paired
-    avg_read_depth        - Float average genomic read depth, pulled from BAM file using samtools depth and awk
+    mean_sequencing_depth - Float average genomic read depth, pulled from BAM file using samtools depth and awk
-    total_n_count         - Int number of positions that were not basecalled in the genome, from seqtk comp
+    num_consensus_n       - Int number of positions that were not basecalled in the genome, from seqtk comp
-    proportion_basecalled - Float proportion of the genome called a base (genome completeness), from seqtk comp and awk
+    genome_completeness   - Float proportion of the genome called a base (genome completeness), from seqtk comp and awk
     ```

 3. all_consensus directory